DynamoDS/librarie.js/README.md

 - `layoutSpecsUrl` - This represents a relative or absolute URL from where [Layout Specification](./docs/v0.0.1/layout-specs.md) JSON data is to be downloaded.

+- `loadedTypes` - The JSON object to be used by library view as Loaded Data Types.
+If this is not provided, the JSON data will be downloaded from `loadedTypesUrl`.

+- `layoutSpecs` - The JSON object to be used by library view as Layout Specification.
+If this is not provided, the JSON data will be downloaded from `layoutSpecsUrl`.

 ```html
 <!DOCTYPE html>
 <html>